LucasLimaPinho/strongbow/README.md

 * %SPARK_HOME% should be set to the path where are the Spark binaries;
 * %SPARK_HOME% should point to the same version of pyspark imported in the Python Project
 * %PYSPARK_PYTHON% should point to python.exe in the correct version
+* Configuring Spark Application Logs:
+  * Create a Log4J configuration file
+  * Configure Spark JVM to pick up the Log4j configuration file
+  * Create a python class to get Spark's Log4j instance and use it